-Our hygienists will thoroughly examine your mouth for signs of gum infection and will also carry out a risk assessment to determine how prone you are to gum disease.
+As part of your dental health checks, our hygienists will thoroughly examine your mouth for signs of gum infection and will also carry out a risk assessment to determine how prone you are to gum disease.

 No “cleaning” will take place at this first appointment but treatment will be initiated by lowering the bacterial levels and introducing oxygen into the gum area which helps to prepare the gum tissue prior to any treatment therapies.